Elli0ttH0rne/3813ICT-Assessment/README.md

 ## Git Repository Structure

 ### Repository Organization

-The repository includes all essential files for running the project, excluding node modules.
-Within the `src` folder, the `app` directory houses a critical file named `main.ts`, responsible for managing the project's routing and paths.
+The repository includes all essential files for running the project, excluding the node modules.
+The `3813ICT-Assessment` directory contains the Angular project files for the frontend component.
+Within the `src` folder inside `3813ICT-Assessment`, the `app` directory houses a critical file named `main.ts`, which manages the Angular project's routing and paths.
 The `app` folder also contains two key subdirectories: `components` and `services`.
-The `components` directory stores all Angular components required for the frontend, while the `services` directory contains files that handle backend functionality.
+The `components` directory stores all Angular components required for the frontend, while the `services` directory contains the service files that handle HTTP posts to the Node server as well as the socket functions.
 ### Git Workflow

 #### Branching Strategy